Why indian choose overseas education

 Deep Industry Tie-Ups & Internships

-• International master’s programmes often include mandatory internships or live projects—involving partner firms—that count towards both credit and job readiness.
+• International master’s programmes frequently include mandatory internships or live projects involving corporate partner firms that directly count towards both academic credit and professional job readiness.

 • Institutions such as SP Jain in London align their curriculum with companies like HSBC, Salesforce and fintech firms, building professionalism through simulated interviews, CV clinics and corporate visits.